Storyville: Cover Letters and Bridging the Gap

 Okay, we have shown that we can get published, that there are some editors in the world that have taken our work, and maybe even PAID for it, holy crap.
 This looks good.
 Drop some names if you have them, but only a few.
 You teach too, that’s great, put it in here, it shows you are serious, that this isn’t a lark.
 Good job.

-Lots of credits (do not overdo it, be selective, condense, and try to only put down the most recent credits, the ones you are most proud of—I’m using my actual bio here as an example, this is what I send out right now):
+Do not overdo it, be selective, condense, and try to only put down the most recent credits, the ones you are most proud of—I’m using my actual bio here (NOTE: Back in 2011 that is.) as an example—this is what I send out right now:

 BIO: Richard Thomas was the winner of the 2009 "Enter the World of Filaria" contest at ChiZine.
 He has published over forty stories online and in print, including the Shivers VI anthology (Cemetery Dance) with Stephen King and Peter Straub, the Warmed and Bound anthology (Velvet Press), Speedloader (Snubnose Press), Murky Depths, Gargoyle, PANK, Pear Noir!, Word Riot, 3:AM Magazine, and Opium.
 His debut novel Transubstantiate was released in July of 2010.
 In his spare time he writes book reviews at The Nervous Breakdown.